WhaddaMakers/Whaddy-Nightlight/README.md

 #### Overview of the Tools
 ![TOOLS](./pictures/2.jpg)

-#### Step 1 Cut off or Desloder the ICSP pins from the Arduino Nano.
+#### Step 1: Cut off or desloder the ICSP pins from the Arduino Nano.
 We do this to save some space in the 3D printed case.
 CUT OFF

 ![CutOff](./pictures/3.jpg)